IgorBuchelnikov/ObservableComputations/README.md

       && roomReservation.From < dateTime && dateTime < roomReservation.To;
 }
 ```
-That property defines what values should have arguments in a method call so that value of that call  changes.
+That property defines what values should have arguments in a method call so that return value of that call changes.

-ATTENTION: Code example given in this section is not a standard, it is rather an antipattern: it contains code duplication and changes of properties of RoomReservation class is not tracked.
+ATTENTION: Code example given in this section is not a disign standard, it is rather an antipattern: it contains code duplication and changes of properties of *RoomReservation* class is not tracked.
 That code is given only for demonstration of tracking changes in a method return value.
 See fixed code [here](#use-readonly-structures-to-expose-encapsulated-private-members).

 ## Performance tips
-### Avoid nested parameter dependent computations
+### Avoid nested parameter dependent computations on big data
 ```csharp
 using System;
 using System.Collections.ObjectModel;